Akashchatterj/3d-reconstruction-nerfstudio/REPORT.md

    - Smooth camera motion, sufficient lighting, and clear, non-blurry frames are essential for reliable feature extraction and pose matching.
 Using fewer but distinct frames (30–50) from the video provided better results than extracting too many similar frames.

 3. **Training Hyperparameters**
    - Properly setting parameters such as --num-frames-target (e.g., 70–120) and ensuring adequate GPU memory had a direct impact on model convergence and point cloud density.
-Higher-end GPUs (like RTX 4080 Max-Q) allowed smoother and faster training.
+Higher-end GPUs (like RTX 4080 Super) allowed smoother and faster training.

 ### 9.2 Workflow Optimization